Manage PrincipalObjectAccess storage

 When an access team is used for record collaboration, records are created in the POA table whenever a user is added to the access team.
 There are two types of access teams:

 System-managed: These are created via templates and are embedded on a form to allow the user to easily manage the member list.
 The system automatically creates an access team for a record that is shared.
 For example, Account #1 has an access team that is different from Account #2.

 Manually added: These are individual access teams where an admin/owner of the team manages the team members list.

-Direct sharing also occurs with a record that has a cascade sharing relationship or on a table with a parent/child relationship.
-When a parent record is shared to a user or team, the shared-to user or team has access to all the cascaded or child records.
+Indirect sharing also occurs with a record that has a cascade-sharing relationship or on a table with a parent/child relationship.
+When a parent record is shared to a user or team, the shared-to user or team has access to all the cascaded, or child records.
 All these permissions to access the child records are created in the POA table.

 Example of table relationship

 A table can be set to have relationships with other tables (for example, Account to Case).
 By default, the relationship of the Reparent option is set to Cascade All.
 All related subrecords are shared to the owner of the parent record.

 For example: User #1 owns Account #1.
 User #1 shares Account #1 with User #2.
 User #2 creates a Case #1 underneath Account #1.
 With the out-of-the-box reparent options, User #1 has access to Case #1.
 All these user permissions are captured in the POA table.